 One of the waste products of oxidation is carbon dioxide, which is then released from cells into the blood.
 It combines with hemoglobin and bicarbonates and is transported back to the lungs, where the process begins again.

 An arterial oxygen saturation value, SaO2 (as determined by an arterial blood gas test) below 60%, causes hypoxemia (which can also be caused by anemia).

 Hypoxemia due to low SaO2 is indicated by cyanosis.
 Oxygen saturation can be measured in different tissues:

 Venous oxygen saturation (SvO2) is measured to see how much oxygen the body consumes.
-Under clinical treatment, an SvO2 below 90% indicates that the body is in a lack of oxygen and ischemic diseases occur.
+Under clinical treatment, SvO2 below 90% indicates that the body lacks oxygen and ischemic diseases occur.

-This measurement is often used under treatment with a heart-lung (extracorporeal circulation) machine, and it can give the perfusionist an idea of how much flow the patient needs to stay healthy.
+This measurement is often used under treatment with a heart-lung (extracorporeal circulation) machine.
+It can give the perfusionist an idea of how much flow the patient needs to stay healthy.

-Peripheral oxygen saturation (SpO2) is an estimate of the oxygen saturation level generally measured with a pulse oximeter device.
+Peripheral oxygen saturation (SpO2) estimates the oxygen saturation level generally measured with a pulse oximeter device.
 It can be calculated with pulse oximetry according to the following formula: